Nature Images Turned into Art with Photo Manipulation Techniques

-Would you believe that the photo to the right is a close-up picture of an azalea blossom in our backyard?
+Would you believe that the photo above is a close up picture of an azalea blossom in our backyard?

 You can readily see what playing with colors and exposures as well as details can do to totally alter a normal picture.

 Nature photography can be grand and glorious scenery of mountains, streams, forests and such or close ups of naturally occurring smaller less obvious items which capture some people's interest such as the photo above.

 What do you think this image above represents?

 Part of Houston in which these nature pictures were taken.